bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 - [ ] what is ux of reader logging into DO first time? will they need a password where does it come from?

-TODO: passwordless login:
+TODO: passwordless login: 4/5

 - [ ]

+TODO: server security: first steps: 0/5

 TODO: HTTPS

 ### Hello World